gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ### Control.jsx

-We first of all we should add some new `propTypes` to our component.
+First of all we should add some new `propTypes` to our component.

 ```javascript
 //class Control extends React.Component {